tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 ## Extreme Decade Challenges

+Since the first time I engaged in computers, everything has been passing through challenging events, learning, growing, and also excitement about what I afforded to have.

+I started from the bottom with nothing in a hostile tech era and moved on all the way until the university by doing what I had to do with the resources permitted.

 ### My Very First Computer

 The first computer I had was a gift (because it didn't turn on), but